BayoDev/Sanco_8000/CUSTOM_UTILITIES/sanco_serial/README.md

 # Transmission description from receiving end
 >Note that if at any moment the transmitter receives 0x0D the transmission  is considered failed and must start from the beginning

-When the program RCX62 is started it enter the MAIN_LOOP.
+When the program RCX62 is started it enters the MAIN_LOOP.

 ## MAIN_LOOP